Poornima G

 Bi-directional Sync of Files/Folders: Automatically updates files and folders in two locations so that changes in one are reflected in the other.

-Trigger Utility: Automate the creation of folder and subfolder for each new record as it’s created.
+Trigger Utility: Automate the creation of a folder and subfolder for each new record as it’s created.